The music never stops – virtual streaming just the ticket for Baggpipe

 “The thing with adding streaming or broadcasting as an option to our legendary hub is that you can use it in different ways,” said Alvora.
 “You could choose to just add it as an extra feature to a recording session.
 Or if the main purpose is to live stream, at the same time as getting the best sound and video experience you could produce a finalized music recording with the best quality due to our SSL Duality Pro-Station console and high standards.

 “As we also mix in house you can release the streamed music afterwards too through traditional music distribution.
-So, in other words, this is a great place for creating music in many ways and teaming up with innovative partners like TicketCo TV is of course helping a lot to make it easier.”
+So, in other words, this is a great place for creating music in many ways and teaming up with innovative partners like TicketCo Media Services is of course helping a lot to make it easier.”

 Live streaming is predicted to become a bigger part of the events and music industry way beyond COVID-19.
 Alvora agreed it provides multiple on-going opportunities.